TIGER-AI-Lab/ABC/README.md

 Runs our pretraining on GPUs 0,1 with communication over port 44000. his script still works if you only want to specify a single GPU for your training.

-If you have an issues feel free to open an issue on this repo. 😊
+If encounter any problems please open an issue on this repo. 😊

 ## Citation
 If you find this work helpful, please consider citing: